arunkrishnan-dt/dynatrace-problems-as-metrics/README.md

 # Dynatrace Problems as Metrics Extension

 Send your Dynatrace tenancy Problems as metrics to the tenancy.
-These new metric can then be used for dashboards.
+These new metrics can then be used for dashboards.

 Metrics sent: